mehmetak78/nestjs03/readme.txt

   * A console will be opened when you double click your file, there you can write sql and excute.

-- npm install cookie-session @types/cookie-session
-- main.ts
-- users.controller.ts
-- current-user.decorator.ts
-- current-user.interceptor.ts
-- users.module.ts
-- auth.guard.ts
+- auth.service.spec.ts
+npm run test:watch
+"test:watch": "jest --watch --maxWorkers=1",